 National limits

 But the roaming problem, says the EU, stems from the fact that travelers often find themselves at the mercy of "non-preferred" data networks when their signals aren't strong enough to link to more affordable ("preferred") ones.
-Non-preferred services, knowing that donglers and tetherers have no choice at the moment but to access them, sometimes charge at prices 30 times higher than preferred networks.
+Non-preferred services, knowing that donglers and tetherers have no choice at the moment but to access them, sometimes charge at prices 30 times higher than preferred networks."In view of the limitations on the ability of national regulatory authorities to deal with these problems effectively at national level, a wholesale price limit on data roaming services should apply," the Union ruled.

 And so, along with the decision leading to Monday's new anti-bill shock rules, came new roaming price rules too.
 These include limiting the ding on an overseas text message to €0.11; a maximum wholesale cap of €1 per megabyte downloaded over the Web, to drop further each year; and a maximum tab of €0.43 for phone calling and €0.19 for receiving a call.
 Operators had to obey the texting and calling rules by July 1 of last year, and the Web surfing cap by this month.